Inner bounds via simultaneous decoding in quantum network information theory: Conclusions

 The Han-Kobayashi inner bound for a quantum interference channel with entanglement assistance given in this paper does not use the prior entanglement to send the common parts of the messages.
 It seems that there is scope for improvement in this regard, which is left for future work.

 It will be interesting to find other applications of simultaneous decoders in quantum network information theory.
-Already, Ding and Gharibyan~\cite{ding:relay} have used the joint typicality lemmas to construct a simultaneous decoder for a particular quantum relay channel.
+Already, Ding, Gharibyan, Hayden and Walter~\cite{ding:relay} have used the joint typicality lemmas to construct a simultaneous decoder for a particular quantum relay channel.

 The quantum joint typicality lemmas give us robust tools to handle union and intersection for `packing type' problems.
 However, they fail for `covering type' problems.
 Covering type problems often arise in source coding.
 Constructing simultaneous decoders for them remains a major open problem.